RedisLabs/redislabs-docs/content/rc/cloud-integrations/aws-marketplace/aws-bedrock.md

 - `clientCertificate`: Contents of the client certificate (`redis_user.crt`)
 - `clientPrivateKey`: Contents of the client private key (`redis_user_private.key`)

-Once you store this secret, you can view and copy the [Amazon Resource Name (ARN)](https://docs.aws.amazon.com/secretsmanager/latest/userguide/reference_iam-permissions.html#iam-resources) of your secret on the secret details page.
+After you store this secret, you can view and copy the [Amazon Resource Name (ARN)](https://docs.aws.amazon.com/secretsmanager/latest/userguide/reference_iam-permissions.html#iam-resources) of your secret on the secret details page.

 ### Create a vector index in your database {#create-vector-index}

-Once your database is set up, you need to create an index with a vector field as your knowledge base for Amazon Bedrock.
+After your database is set up, create an index with a vector field as your knowledge base for Amazon Bedrock.

 #### [RedisInsight](https://redis.io/docs/ui/insight/)